Australian Cinema > best

 Best of the many Kelly films.
 Not saying much.

-I'm trying to think of a better film from the 1970s, but can't.
-This has religion breaking up families, an ugly American, and it's a dramatised doco of the newsreel wars of the 1940-50s.
+I'm can't think of a better film from the 1970s.
+This has religion breaking up families, an ugly American, the Redex Trial, and it's a dramatised doco of the newsreel wars of the 1940-50s.
 Plus my friend Sharon as an extra in the water polo scene - right next to Gerard Kennedy.

 Temuera Morrison does some real acting in this: apparently it cost him.
 Kitchen-sink.